Phalcode/gamevault-docs/docs/server-docs/updating-games.md

 ## Applying an Update to a Game

-To update a game, simply delete the existing game file and replace it with a new one in the files directory (by default `/files`).
+To update a game, place a new game file in the files directory (by default `/files`).

-You can freely modify the early access and version flags of your game.
-As long as the **path** or **the combination of title and release year** of the new file matches the old file, GameVault's indexer will recognize it as an update.
-The same game entity will be restored if needed and updated with the new file's information, while preserving any progress associated with the game.
+You can freely modify the early access and version flags of your game file.
+As long as the file maps to the same game identity (typically same title and release-year bucket), GameVault's indexer will recognize it as an update and keep it as another downloadable version for that game.
+Progress remains attached to the same game entity.

 ### Example

-Let's say you have a very outdated version of the game `Minecraft (EA) (v1.8b) (2011).zip` and you want to update it to the newest version, such as `Minecraft (v1.20.1) (2011).7z`:
+Let's say you have an outdated version of `Minecraft (EA) (v1.8b) (2011).zip` and you add `Minecraft (v1.20.1) (2011).7z`:

-1. Delete `Minecraft (EA) (v1.8b) (2011).zip`.

-2. Insert `Minecraft (v1.20.1) (2011).7z`.
+1. Insert `Minecraft (v1.20.1) (2011).7z`.

-3. Wait for the automatic indexing process to detect and register the changes.
+2. Wait for the automatic indexing process to detect and register the changes.

+3. Optionally remove the old file later if you don't want to keep multiple versions.

-If you want to keep multiple versions of the same game, refer to the documentation on [adding the same game multiple times](adding-games.md#adding-the-same-game-multiple-times).
+If you intentionally want separate game entries (instead of multiple versions of one game), refer to [keeping separate entries on purpose](adding-games.md#keeping-separate-entries-on-purpose).

+## Downloading a specific version

+The API supports version-aware downloads and version listinge.
+If `version` is omitted from the download endpoint, the server uses its default version selection.

 ### Visual indicator in the client